gibbsie/gibbsie.github.io/_posts/2019-01-04-macos-bash.md

 ![Link](https://source.unsplash.com/gtVrejEGdmM/1500x1000?a=.png)

-## Symlink
+## Delete old, Symlink new?

-A colleague of mine asked why not simply delete the stock version of bash and symlink the new.
-This might look like the below.
-Please do not execute these:
+I recall a colleague of mine once suggesting to delete the stock version of bash and symlink the new.
+This might look something like the below (please do not execute the below).

 {% highlight shell %}
 $ sudo rm /bin/bash